7pranayama

 How to Practice Ujjayi Pranayama

 Ujjayi Pranayama involves warming and stretching the breath before it enters the lungs, creating heat that helps eliminate toxins from the body.
 The technique is characterized by inhaling and exhaling through the nostrils, with the breath directed to the back of the throat.
-This slight constriction of the throat muscles produces a soft hissing sound, often compared to the sound of ocean waves, which is why it’s also called Ocean Breath.
+The slight constriction of the glottis reduces airflow, forcing the diaphragm to work harder and contract more fully.
+This creates a soft hissing sound, often compared to the sound of ocean waves, which is why it is also called Ocean Breath.
+During exhalation, increased intrathoracic pressure is generated through the gentle contraction of both the glottis and the abdominal muscles — a key mechanism behind many of its physiological benefits.

 To perform Ujjayi Pranayama: